What is the Impact of AI for IT Operations? — Part 1: Optanix on AIOps

 - Then, to organize the information in a manner that provides a consolidated dataset upon which analysis can be conducted; and, finally,

-- The ability to deliver relevant and precise analytical outcomes that lead to actionable intelligence.
+- The ability to deliver relevant and precise analytical outcomes that lead to actionable intelligence and better service delivery.

-In our next installment in this series, we’ll break down the capabilities of AIOps tools in IT operations environments.
+In our next installment in this series, we break down the capabilities of AIOps tools in IT operations environments.

 - “Use AIOps for a Data-Driven Approach to Improve Insights from IT Operations Monitoring Tools”, Gartner, November 2018.